ansys/scade-almgw-msoffice/doc/source/user-guide/index.rst

 * Select the requirements documents for each loaded project.
 * Select the names of the styles to consider for the requirements and their text.
-* Specify the LLR export schema to produce a MS Excel traceability matrix.
+* Specify the LLR export schema to produce an MS Excel traceability matrix.

   ..
 Note::